maikvandergaag/bicep-extension-template/templates/README.md

 ## Version

-**1.0** - Initial release with parameterized extension and resource naming
+**1.0.0** - Initial release with parameterized extension and resource naming **1.0.2** - Fixed renaming of resource an fixed file path in publish.ps1

 ---